MoikeCheck/nc-news/README.md

 ## The project goal was to create a front-end for a news app similar to reddit.

-The project make use of the React JS framework, utalising tools such as state to manage the data being handled by the API back-end and presenting this information to the user.
+The project makes use of the React JS framework, utalising tools such as state to manage the data being handled by the API back-end and presenting this information to the user.

 ## Minimum Version Requirements